computationalgeography/lue/document/doc/install/source.rst

 Dependencies
 ~~~~~~~~~~~~
+- Nlohmann JSON
-- `LUE_QA_WITH_TESTS`: Boost unit-test framework library
+- `LUE_QA_WITH_TESTS`: Boost filesytem, sytem, unit-test framework libraries
+- `LUE_QA_WITH_PYTHON_API`: pybind11, Python

 Dependencies
 ++++++++++++
-There are three options for installing prerequisite libraries and tools:
+There are at least three options for installing prerequisite libraries and tools:

 1. Install using platform specific package manager
 2. Install using Conan, either before building LUE or by the LUE build